 If you are playing other games like basketball, hockey, football involves running or simply you have running shoes.
 You may wonder can I use these running shoes for tennis?

 Simply No!
-The Reason is that running shoes are specifically designed for forward movement and have more cushioned heels and thicker, but soft sole to reduce running effect.
+The Reason is that running shoes are specifically designed for forwarding movement and have more cushioned heels and thicker, but soft soles to reduce the running effect.
 Runners don’t take sharp turns and lateral movements.
-These shoes don’t suit for tennis either for training or pro-game.
+These shoes don’t suit tennis either for training or pro-game.

 While Tennis Shoes are purpose-designed for the tennis game and relevant court surface.
 These shoes provide stability and have a flatter, durable sole for frequent back-and-forth, rigorous lateral (side-to-side) movement, and quick starts and stops on the court.

-Solid and stiffer materials along with reinforced toe (for frequent starts-stops) are used to build tennis shoes than athletic shoes.
+Solid and stiffer materials along with reinforced toes (for frequent starts-stops) are used to build tennis shoes than athletic shoes.